onojaMatthew/yassir/README.md

 * Install the projects dependencies
   - > `yarn install`

+* The API Routes for this project can be located in the `controllers` folder.

 Set up Environment Variables
 ---
 * To declare environment variables for the project